NU-ACCESS/Centered_FFT/README.md

 # Installation

 Place in './Fiji.app/jars/Lib' folder. '/Lib' folder may need to be created.
-Use import fft in python script.
+Use 'import fft' in python script.

 # Use
 Four arguments needed: two images 'imp' and 'imp2' for real and imaginary inputs to fft as well as width and height.